-3 In God’s utterances, Peter particularly focused on God’s requirements of mankind within His words.
+3 Peter particularly focused on God’s requirements of mankind within His words.
 In whichever aspects man should satisfy God to be in line with God’s will, Peter was able to put forth great effort in these aspects and achieve full clarity; this was extremely beneficial with regard to his own entry.
-No matter what God spoke of, as long as those words could become his life, Peter was able to carve them into his heart to ponder and appreciate them frequently.
-After hearing the words of the Lord Jesus, he was able to take them to heart, which shows that he was especially focused on God’s words, and he truly achieved results in the end.
-That is, he was able to freely put the words of God into practice, accurately practice the truth and be in line with God’s will, act entirely in accordance with God’s intention, and give up his own personal opinions and imaginations.
+No matter what God spoke of, as long as those words could become his life and they were the truth, Peter was able to carve them into his heart to ponder and appreciate them frequently.
+After hearing the words of Jesus, he was able to take them to heart, which shows that he was especially focused on God’s words.
+In the end, he was able to freely put the words of God into practice, accurately practice the truth and be in line with God’s will, act entirely in accordance with God’s intention, and give up his own personal opinions and imaginations.
 In this way, Peter entered into the reality of God’s words.